-• 300 dpi resolution - The 4050 and 4090 IPS provide high print quality at 300 dpi resolution.
-They can receive data at 240 or 300 dpi; 240 data is converted to 300 by the controller.
+600 dpi resolution - The DocuPrint Model 92C IPS provides high print quality at 600 dpi resolution.
+It can receive data at 240, 300 or 600 dpi; 240 and 300 dpi data is converted to 600 by the controller.

-The IPS must be configured to the same font resolution as the host input data stream (refer to your 4050/4090 IPS Guide to Configuring and Managing the System for instructions on configuring for the correct input resolution).
+The IPS must be configured to the same font resolution as the host input data stream (refer to your DocuPrint Model 92C IPS Guide to Configuring and Managing the System for instructions on configuring for the correct input resolution).
 Conflicts between the input font resolution and the IPS configuration could result in inability to print the job, or in variable data missing from the output.

-Note: You will normally achieve better print quality by converting all 240 dpi fonts and other resources to 300 dpi before printing, rather than leaving the conversion for the controller to do.
+Note: You will normally achieve better print quality by converting all 240 dpi fonts and other resources to 600 dpi before printing, rather than leaving the conversion for the controller to do.
 However, you should always run test prints to validate your particular applications.

-- Sixth Sense Remote Service The Xerox Sixth Sense Remote Service feature allows Xerox support personnel to access IPS/NPS controller via modem from a remote location.
-More information about Remote Service can be found in the Xerox DocuPrint 4050/4090 IPS Troubleshooting Guide. - Choice of dual or stitcher stacker Your 4050/4090 IPS is available with one of two stacker types: a dual stacker, with two output trays, or a stitcher/stacker which can place a wire stitch in sets of up to 50 sheets.
+- Bypass transport option The bypass transport enables sheets to pass through the printer output module to a third-party finishing device.
+With such a device, you add to your DocuPrint Model 92C IPS such finishing capabilities as saddle-stitching, binding, trimming, etc. The bypass transport fits into tray 1 of the dual stacker, and can be easily removed and installed by the operator.
+(For further information on this option, refer to the "Bypass transport specifications" appendix of this guide.) - Sixth Sense Remote Service The Xerox Sixth Sense Remote Service feature allows Xerox support personnel to access IPS/NPS controller via modem from a remote location.
+More information about Remote Service can be found in the Xerox DocuPrint Model 92C IPS Troubleshooting Guide. - Choice of dual or stitcher stacker Your DocuPrint Model 92C IPS is available with one of two stacker types: a dual stacker, with two output trays, or a stitcher/stacker which can place a wire stitch in sets of up to 50 sheets.

-Output tray capacities, based on 20-pound or 80 gsm bond, are:
+Output tray capacities, based on 20-pound or 80 gsm stock, are: